imwangwang/NEC_DECODE/README.md

 Example
 =======

 Currently I have only STM32F4DISCOVERY Board so that is the only micro I tested...
-But as long as you have correct defines it should work ok... and if you have any problems just email me : petoknm@gmail.com
+But as long as you have correct defines it should work ok...If it compliants about VFP arguments change both makefiles(example/lib,example/) to have -mfloat-abi=softfp instead of hard... and if you have any problems just email me : petoknm@gmail.com

 In main.c implemented:
 void NEC_ReceiveInterrupt(NEC_FRAME f)